To fathers everywhere - virtual hugs

 How will Father’s Day gatherings differ from Mother’s Day this year as we move into Phase 2 of “the new normal?”

 Despite having the best father in history, once my parents moved to Florida permanently after doing the snowbird thing for at least 12 years, all I could do was celebrate with him by phone.
-I had a computer and a modem but it was pre-email and pre-Facebook and such.
+I had a computer and a modem but it was pre-email and pre-Facebook.
 Zoom was at most a sound made by cars as they “zoomed” around a race track.

 So I did the Father’s Day Hallmark card thing and the phone call but now I wonder — did I ever tell my father that he was the best father in history.